 Average 10K Times Based on Age & Gender

-The research also found that the average competitive 10K time is around 58 minutes for men in the U.S., whereas the competitive finish time for women stands at 1 hour and 6 minutes.
+According to the same study, the average competitive 10K time in the U.S. is around 58 minutes for men and 1 hour and 6 minutes for women.

 The Couch To 10K Training Plan You Need

 Medical Note: The journey towards a 10K race can be an exhilarating one, but it’s not without its challenges.
 The Couch to 10K Training Plan below is no exception.
 It requires determination and commitment, and it’s not for everyone.
 If you’re over 40, dealing with obesity, heart conditions, chronic injuries, or physical limitations, you may want to consider seeking medical advice before embarking on this journey.

 Walking is an excellent way to build up your endurance before starting the Couch to 10K plan.
 Walking for an hour or more at a brisk pace is a good indicator that you’re ready to take on the next level.
 It’s important to gradually build up your walking sessions to longer than 60 to 90 minutes each, three to four times a week.